dieg0sc/de_homework/week_5/hw_week5.md

 ])
 ```

-After that I defined the `DataFrame` for FHVHV finally as it's shown here:
+After that I defined the final `DataFrame` for FHVHV as it's shown here:

 ```python
 df = spark.read \